 What is SEO…?

+Speaking of new language, let’s start with one of the most important new words that’s actually an acronym and phrases.
 You’ve probably heard the term.
 But if you’re not really sure what it is, don’t worry.
-If you’re not in the media publishing industry, chances are you’ve not had the need to know.
+If you’re not yet in the media publishing industry, chances are you’ve not had the need to know it.

 Search Engine Optimization–SEO—simply means that you need to optimize your website, blog, shop or social platform by using search terms—known as keywords—that your audience is using to find you.
 Then, you make sure those words are a part of your relevant content, especially in the title and first paragraphs.